OliPerkins1987/JG_2_Donorfy/README.md

 # JG_2_Donorfy
-Script to automate JustGiving Donation Data into the Donorfy CRM
+Script to automate JustGiving donation data import into the Donorfy CRM

 Workaround script to manipulate Donorfy donation data into the correct format for import into Donorfy CRM.